-- Dangerous Weapon: Includes any weapon or object that could be used in a manner that may inflict bodily harm to another.
-Examples include, but are not limited to, sharp objects that are used or pepper spray that is discharged or used with intent to cause harm or injury, a rocket launcher, bazooka, recoilless rifles, mortar, hand grenade, or other similar weapon designed to explode. - Explosive: Includes any bomb, firebomb, Molotov cocktail, firecracker, fireworks, stink bomb, bullet, shell, gun powder, grenade, missile, or any other type of explosive device and/or substance, including a set fire.
+Dangerous Weapon: Includes any weapon or object that could be used in a manner that may inflict bodily harm to another.
+Examples include, but are not limited to, sharp objects that are used or pepper spray that is discharged or used with intent to cause harm or injury, a rocket launcher, bazooka, recoilless rifles, mortar, hand grenade, or other similar weapon designed to explode.

+- Explosive: Includes any bomb, firebomb, Molotov cocktail, firecracker, fireworks, stink bomb, bullet, shell, gun powder, grenade, missile, or any other type of explosive device and/or substance, including a set fire.
 A scholar in possession of any such item will be subject to disciplinary action as outlined in the Code of Conduct with the matter being reported to law enforcement authorities. - Firearm: Includes, but is not limited to, a handgun, rifle, shotgun, or other weapon, which will or can be converted to expel a projectile by the action of an explosive or electrical charge, or gas cartridge (CO2 and nitrogen oxide cartridges that fuel air soft weapons).

-POSSESSION - FIREARM, Elementa ary Middle e DANGEROUS WEAPON, EXPLOSIVE COMPOUND MINIMUM MAXIMUM MINIMUM MAXIMUM Level 4.1 1 st Violation Requires a Disciplinary Requires a Requires a Disciplinary Requires a Disciplinary Hearing.
-Disciplinary Hearing.
-Hearing.
-Hearing.
-Permanent Expulsion for one Year.
-Permanent Expulsion Expulsion for one Expulsion K-3rd Grade - 10 days (1) year (about 1 and a half weeks) OSS Combination of local interve entions, supports, and disc l iplinary response may b l pe appropriate.
+POSSESSION - FIREARM, Elementa ary Middle 9 DANGEROUS WEAPON, EXPLOSIVE COMPOUND Level 4.1 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Requires a Disciplinary Hearing.
+Expulsion for one Year.
+K-3rd Grade - 10 days (about 1 and a half weeks) OSS Requires a Disciplinary Hearing.
+Permanent Expulsion Requires a Disciplinary Hearing.
+Expulsion for one (1) year Requires a Disciplinary Hearing.
+Permanent Expulsion Combination of local interve entions, supports, and disc iplinary response may b be appropriate.